LYANGEND/MyPortfolio/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Mohammed Salah Personal Portfolio
+# David Lyangenda's Personal Portfolio

 This is my pesonal Website and Portfolio that list all my profissional skils, Resume and the awsome work.